 Animals:

-Ewes: Imbolc aligns with lambing season, emphasising the nurturing aspect of the season as ewes birth new life.
+Ewes: Imbolc aligns with the lambing season, emphasising the nurturing aspect of the season as ewes birth new life.

 Swans: Revered in Celtic lore, swans represent transformation, embodying the journey from winter's slumber to the awakening of spring.